MicrosoftDocs/ATADocs/ATPDocs/security-assessment-deploy-defender-for-identity.md

 ## How do I use this security assessment?

-1. Review the recommended action at <https://security.microsoft.com/securescore?viewid=actions> to be alerted if have a Defender for Identity license, but don't have Defender for Identity deployed. <!--for example - missing screenshot>
+1. Review the recommended action at <https://security.microsoft.com/securescore?viewid=actions> to be alerted if you have a Defender for Identity license, but don't have Defender for Identity deployed.

 1. Take appropriate action by deploying Defender for Identity.
 For more information, see [Deploy Microsoft Defender for Identity with Microsoft 365 Defender](deploy-defender-identity.md).